KingNoran/DSA-Challenge/README.md

 # Day 2

 After the Search algorithms, I went on to the sorting algorithms.
-This time, I was able to solve them with relative ease (bubble sort, insertion sort) though I doubt it will be as easy with the following sorts ahead of me.
+This time, I was able to solve them with relative ease (bubble sort, insertion sort), however I was aided with visualization through animations.
+Would that count as cheating?
+Well, I'm not sure.
+I wouldn't count it as cheating since there was no code, only a visual representation of what should happen.
+Easy though it may be, I doubt the following sorts ahead of me would be as lackluster.